HEALTH, PART 2

 Price: $95 | Credits: 5 | Dept: Health

-This course is the second part in a two semester course and includes the topics of the human body systems, the human life cycle and the stages of growth and development, drugs and substance abuse, diseases and disorders, as well as safety and environmental health.
+This course is the second part in a two-semester course and includes the topics of a healthy foundation, healthy and safe relationships, human body systems, the human life cycle and the stages of growth and development, and personal health care.

 Upon completion of this course, the student is awarded 5 credits.
 Each credit corresponds to 15 hours of study.
 Of course, some students work more quickly than others, and some can devote more hours to study, so some students are able to complete the course in an accelerated rate.

 In this module, students gain a comprehension of the following:

 • The basics of what determines good health and wellness.

 • Common factors that contribute to a healthy lifestyle.

 • How to set goals and how to make responsible decisions.

 • To understand what constitutes a healthy relationship, how to respect oneself and others, and peer pressure and refusal skills.

 • How to deal with conflict and being able to identify and resist violence, abuse, and bullying.